vishkid84/vDesign/README.md

 There are 6 main pages including the home page and a login/registration page.
 Other than these, there is a base page which serves as the base for all the other pages.

 #### The home page
-The home page gives gives a quick glance at my core skill areas and a link to the Portfolio page.
+The home page gives a quick glance at my core skill areas and a link to the Portfolio page.

 #### About page